-- both internal and external communications and marketing approaches are effective and responsive to the needs of all groups, and - digital communications develop in line with advancing technology and customer needs.
+• both internal and external communications and marketing approaches are effective and responsive to the needs of all groups, and

+• digital communications develop in line with advancing technology and customer needs.

-We use the online survey tool Citizen Space to consult on issues such as service satisfaction, policy proposals and strategies.
-During 2021/22, 19 surveys were done using this method, 2 more than in 2020/21.
+The Council use the online survey tool Citizen Space to consult on issues such as service satisfaction, policy proposals and strategies.
+During 2022/23, 28 surveys were undertaken an increase of 9 from 2021/22.
+During the reporting period a review of the Council's Consultation Toolkit was undertaken and this guidance has been published and shared with employees.

-The Corporate Communications Strategy, related policies and Communications channels are in the process of being refreshed, in line with Be the Future and the Strategic Roadmap.
+The Corporate Communications Strategy, related policies and Communications channels are in the process of being refreshed in 2023/24.
+This includes the Customer Charter and Customer Contact Policy which is currently subject to a process of employee and customer consultation.